Fairblock/docs/docs/welcome/welcome_to_fairblock.md

 These docs will provide instructions for:

-1. Integrating threshold decryption and randomness from Fairblock in applications on FairyRing, Arbitrum and EVM chains, or Cosmos SDK-based chains.
+1. Integrating conditional encryption from Fairblock in applications on FairyRing, EVM or Cosmos SDK-based chains.
 2. Validators supporting the Fairblock chain, Fairyring.